TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    This may raise :exc:`OverflowError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` function, and :exc:`OSError` on :c:func:`localtime` failure.
-   It's common for this to be restricted to years from 1970 through 2038.
-Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`fromtimestamp`.
+   It's common for this to be restricted to years kutoka 1970 through 2038.
+Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`kutokatimestamp`.

    .. versionchanged:: 3.3
       Raise :exc:`OverflowError` instead of :exc:`ValueError` if the timestamp